 "My diet is pretty good most of the time, as you'd expect" says Kerry, "but the party season is tricky.
 Here are my strategies for coping with the overindulgence and late nights that are an inevitable but enjoyable part of the festive season."

 If I'm going out in the evening, I'll start the day with a generous bowl of porridge, topped with a handful of cranberries and a sprinkle of cinnamon.
 Porridge stabilises blood sugar levels, which helps control appetite later in the day.
-I also add a good dollop of probiotic yogurt, which helps boost immunity as well as combat some of the less beneficial effects of the party season, like too much alcohol and not enough sleep.
+I also add a good dollop of probiotic yogurt, which helps support the immune system and promote digestive health, as well as combat some of the less beneficial effects of the party season, like too much alcohol and not enough sleep.

 On the day of a big night out, and the day after, I make a conscious effort to drink 6-8 glasses of water, or plenty of herbal teas or diluted juice.
 Even mild dehydration can lead to a headache and combined with the diuretic effects of alcohol makes maintaining your fluid intake so important.
 Regular teas and coffee count towards your fluid intake, but caffeinated versions shouldn't make up your full quota.
 I sometimes struggle to drink enough when it's cold, so I'll take a full glass of water to bed with me at night and start the day with a second.
 I make sure I've drunk both before I have my breakfast.